 Brentwood is a hamlet in the Town of Islip in Suffolk County, New York.
 As Islip approaches maturity, it remains a varied, beautiful and interesting place to live.
 Few suburbs encompass ocean beaches, sparkling bays, a beautiful lake, vistas of forest fields, canals and ponds, historic villages and innumerable architectural treasures.

-Known for their creative use of delicious local, seasonal ingredients and wines expertly hand-crafted at our local wineries, Suffolk County restaurants are attractions unto themselves.
-From traditional comfort food in a casual family atmosphere to a romantic three-course dinner for two at an historic mansion or a relaxed dinner cruise, Suffolk County offers eclectic culinary options that will satisfy the most discriminating palates.
+Known for their creative use of delicious local, seasonal ingredients and wines expertly handcrafted at our local wineries, Suffolk County restaurants are attractions unto themselves.
+From traditional comfort food in a casual family atmosphere to a romantic three-course dinner for two at a historic mansion or a relaxed dinner cruise, Suffolk County offers eclectic culinary options that will satisfy the most discriminating palates.